 RESULTS

 A total of 6,467,267 reads passed the quality control filters.
-The mean number of sequences per sample was 58465 for leaves and 26989 for sapwood.
+The mean number of sequences per sample was 58,465 for leaves and 26,989 for sapwood.
 We identified 3,218 putative taxa (ASVs) belonging to at least 232 different genera (Supplementary Table S3).
 ASV identification rate was 67%, 50% and 33% at the order, family, and genus levels, respectively.
 The species richness or number of unique ASVs recovered per sample (triplicates, in the case of leaf tissue) ranged from 2 to 337, with a mean of 67.

 All datasets had a high number of single occurrences, and no asymptote was reached in the species accumulation curves (Supplementary Figure S4) indicating that the datasets are incomplete, and the number of samples was not sufficient in capturing the expected endophyte diversity (Hill’s q = 0).
 However, when focusing on dominant species only (Hill's q = 2), all curves, except for sapwood, reached a plateau.

-Fungal endophyte assemblages differed between locations and tissue types (Table 2).
+Fungal endophyte assemblages differed between forest regions and tissue types (Table 2).
 Samples originating from Golfito exhibited consistently higher alpha diversity indices compared to those from Guanacaste, as supported by a Hill numbers comparison (q=0,1,2) that demonstrated statistical differences for q=0 (p ≤ 0.05) and q=1 (p ≤ 0.01).
 Notably, leaf and sapwood tissues were found to harbor distinct fungal communities, with leaves exhibiting significantly richer assemblages (p ≤ 0.001 in all instances).
-Turning to the developmental stage, the taxa richness index (q=0) was notably higher in mature leaves.
-However, the other two diversity indices (q=1, q=2) showed slightly greater diversity in new leaves, though these differences were not statistically significant.
+Regarding the developmental stage, the taxa richness index (q=0) was significantly higher in mature leaves compared to new leaves.
+In contrast, the other two diversity indices (q=1, q=2) showed slightly greater diversity in new leaves, though these differences were not statistically significant.

 Using non-metric multidimensional scaling (NMDS) we observed differences between location and dispersion of points, with Guanacaste samples appearing more scattered (Figure 2A); three outliers were removed for visualization purposes.
-Community dissimilarities between these variables were corroborated via PERMANOVA, which indicated significant separation in fungal assemblages when comparing between the different locations (p < 0.001).
+Community dissimilarities between these variables were corroborated via PERMANOVA, which indicated significant separation in fungal assemblages when comparing between the different forest regions (p < 0.001).
 In the case of tissue type, points from leaf and bark communities were dispersed differently in the NMDS analysis (Figure 2B) and presented significant heteroscedasticity (p < 0.01), which has been shown to affect PERMANOVA testing (p < 0.001).
 No clear location effect was observed in the NMDS plot; however, the dispersion of the points varied: leaf samples converged on the interior of the cluster while sapwood samples, being more variable, were found mostly around it; two samples were removed for better visualization (figure 2B).
 Considering just the leaves at the two different development stages, no effect was detected, there was a high overlap between the fungal communities (figure 2C), and the PERMANOVA indicated no significant differences (p = 0.8122).
-Fungal endophyte communities did not cluster based on individual plants or at any higher taxonomic level (i.e., genera, tribe, subfamily).
+Fungal endophyte communities did not cluster based on individual plants or at any higher taxonomic level (i.e., genus, tribe, subfamily).
 The pattern for tribe is shown in Figure 2C, other levels of taxonomy are depicted in Supplementary Figure S5.

 The phylum Ascomycota was the most abundant, representing 83% of all fungal ASVs.
 Within this group, the most abundant and prevalent classes were Sordariomycetes followed by Dothideomycetes.
 Tremellomycetes and Agaricomycetes were the most abundant and prevalent Basidiomycota, making up 8.2% of the ASVs.
 We characterized endophytic assemblages dominated by a few abundant dominant taxa and many rare taxonomic groups.
 For example, we identified 156 different families (Supplementary Table S6) from which Glomerellaceae, Phyllostictaceae and Mycosphaerellaceae composed the bulk of biodiversity (45.14%) present within the endophytic assemblages (Figure 3).